 Depot Boijmans Van Beuningen is the first art storage facility in the world that offers access to a museum’s complete collection.
 The Depot has a different dynamic to that of the museum: there are no exhibitions, but you can browse amongst 151,000 artworks, alone or with a guide, and get behind-the-scenes glimpses of - among other things - conservation and restoration.Plan your visit

-Every day we also conduct guided tours of all the Depot’s storage and working areas.
+Every day we also welcome visitors in all the Depot’s storage and working areas.
 Would you like to participate and see the entire collection up close?
-Reserve a place for free at the start of your visit (possible soon!).
+Reserve a place for free at the start of your visit.
 Please note that capacity is limited.
 If you want more information, ask a member of the Depot’s staff in the entrance area.Plan your visit

 The Depot has a (literally) glistening exterior and a spectacular interior.
 Another special experience awaits visitors who take the express lift to the sixth floor.
 The Depot’s roof not only provides a spectacular panoramic view of the city, but it also has a a restaurant, named Renilde, led by chef Jim de Jong, beautifully situated in a green oasis.
 And all of this in the heart of Rotterdam!More about Restaurant Renilde